Python match Statement

 Prepare to stop

-This acts like an OR condition inside a case.
+This acts like a logical OR condition grouped perfectly inside a single case.

 Using Conditions with Case Guards (if)

-You can attach an if condition to a case to perform additional checks.
-This is called a guard.
+You can attach an if condition directly to a case to perform additional logic checks.
+This is known as a guard.

 Example: Discount Rules